 He’s loitering, doing that steppy thing designed by moronic bit-part actors to illustrate thoughtful indecision.
 One step towards the window then one towards the door, going nowhere.
 His nose buried in my medical notes, flicking through pages of graphs and numbers.
 He slows down, looks out the window, grunts and heaves like a boudoir madam scrutinising a dodgy clients’ credentials.
 Finally, he turns to face me and his smile is now impossibly wide and white, his cheeks plump as tennis balls, only this time, by contrast, his eyes are dark and shadowy.

 It’s a complicated affair, this empathetic smiling, it conveys many commingled messages: pleasure, pity, gratefulness, guilt, humility, pride and censorship.
 But the overriding characteristic is a hunger to be seen to understand the human condition and to recognise the difference from “the norm” forced upon the beneficiary, on me.
-In calm, precise and un-glinty manner, Graham tells me I have degenerative bone disease.
-But I must consider myself one of the lucky ones because he wouldn’t have been able to make the diagnosis so readily if my ribs hadn’t broken without apparent reason.
+In a calm, precise and an un-sparkling manner, Graham tells me I have degenerative bone disease.
+But I must consider myself one of the lucky ones because he wouldn’t have been able to make the diagnosis so readily if my ribs hadn’t been broken when the paramedics performed CPR.

-So, two irreparable diseases in one body.
+So, two irrepressible diseases in one body.
 Marvellous.

-> Pictures: The Tears of a Clown: digitally remastered by Rod McRiven
+Picture: Tears of a Clown: remastered by Rod McRiven